bschinina-twilio/flex-insights-api-script/README.md

 ### Request Headers

 This Function requires credentials to be supplied in the form of Basic Authorization.
-In the headers of the request made to the Function, include your username and password credentials which have been granted access the Flex Insights API.
+In the headers of the request made to the Function, include your username and password credentials which have been granted access to the Flex Insights API.

 | Authorization | Example Value |
 | ----- | ---- |